Find suggested replacement products here

 Medical tools are non-sterile, single or multi-us surgical devices such as saws, biopsy tools, forceps, tweezers, scissors, and safety scalpels.
 They can be made of metal or plastic materials.

-Medical tubes are used in implants, surgical and dental instruments such as biopsy needles, coronary stents, endoscopy equipment, cannulas, spinal cages and trauma nails.
+Many types of medical tubes are used in implants, surgical and dental instruments such as biopsy needles, coronary stents, endoscopy equipment, cannulas, spinal cages and trauma nails.
 Often these products are resistance and/or laser welded, laser marked, laser drilled/cut or laser micro machined.

 Learn more about AMADA WELD TECH and our industry-leading products in our newsroom.